jvp-ux/learnjunipa/src/pages/documentation/using-audit-reporting.md

 1. *Recorded date*: When the evidence was recorded.
 Note this date is the timestamp of the school staff member recording evidence, and will typically be after the event
 2. *Evidence type*: What category of evidence was recorded, and does this evidence correlate to a student's Individual Education Plans (IEP)
 3. *Location:*  Was the evidence recorded against a class/event in the past, and is there a file attachment to be used as evidence:  ![Student record](/img/audit-report-student-record-location-annotation.png "Student record")
-4. *Recorded by:* Who recorded the message.
+4. *Recorded by:* Who recorded the evidence.

 #### Note